Garry04/EndeavourOS-post-install-script/README.md

 **This script is made for EndeavourOS and hasn't been tested on other Arch-based distributions.
 Currently, it doesn't have support for Nvidia drivers, but I'm working on fixing this.
 Everything else should install just fine.**

 ## FEATURES
-*Performance and latency improvements
+- Performance and latency improvements
-*Customization options
+- Customization options
-*Detectcs user's gpu and installs necesarry drivers (Not for Nvidia atm)
+- Detects user's GPU and installs necessary drivers (Except for Nvidia at the moment)

 ![kde](https://github.com/Garry04/EndeavourOS-post-install-script/assets/54540935/3b7ba89e-9170-4eb6-991b-fb0f4fe86479)